11 Canned Meat Ideas I Recommend

 How Can I Use SPAM?

-I don’t know about you, but SPAM fried rice comes to my mind instantly!
-I grew up with fried SPAM slices and SPAM sandwiches.
-It may sound strange, but SPAM fried rice is the best!
+I don’t know about you, but SPAM fried rice instantly comes to mind!
+I grew up with fried SPAM slices and SPAM sandwiches my mom made.
+SPAM fried rice is the best!
 It’s funny how sliced SPAM fits so well on a standard slice of bread as luncheon meat.
 I took them to school for lunch much of the time.
 Mark doesn’t particularly like the texture of SPAM, especially right out of the can.

 4. Roast Beef (smaller can)